-

 • The programme

-• Variants and delivered airframes
+• Variants and production

 • PLAAF Y-20 units